Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 Where to go?
 Black Beaches or White Beaches

-Black Beaches of Tahiti
+Black sand beaches of Tahiti

 Black beaches are the highlight of Tahiti Island.
 They are beautifully different and usually great places for surfing as the water here is generally choppy with mild to strong waves.